j-seixas/feup-asso/simple-draw/README.md

     }
 ````

+In order to selected the multiple objects we added `eventListener`s in the Viewports in order to drag the mouse and make a rectangular selection.
+These `eventListener`s call the `Selection`'s function `newSelection`.

 Example of the call to the `newSelection` in `SVGRender` (in `CanvasRender` is similar)
 ````typescript
 this.svg.addEventListener('mousedown', (e: MouseEvent) => {